axllent/silverstripe-bootstrap-menus/README.md

-# Add bootstrap menu classes to all $LinkingMode
+# Add bootstrap menu classes to $LinkingMode

-An simple extension to add CSS classes to Silverstripe's $LinkingMode to play nicely with Twitter Bootstrap.
+An simple extension to add CSS classes to Silverstripe's `$LinkingMode` to play nicely with Twitter Bootstrap.

 ## Requirements